Drainage basin

-A drainage basin is an area of land where all flowing surface water converges to a single point, such as a river mouth, or flows into another body of water, such as a lake or ocean.
+A drainage basin is an area of land in which all flowing surface water converges to a single point, such as a river mouth, or flows into another body of water, such as a lake or ocean.
 A basin is separated from adjacent basins by a perimeter, the drainage divide, made up of a succession of elevated features, such as ridges and hills.
 A basin may consist of smaller basins that merge at river confluences, forming a hierarchical pattern.

-Other terms for a drainage basin are catchment area, catchment basin, drainage area, river basin, water basin, and impluvium.
-In North America, they are commonly called a watershed, though in other English-speaking places, "watershed" is used only in its original sense, that of a drainage divide.
+Other terms for a drainage basin are catchment area, catchment basin, drainage area, river basin, water catchment, water basin, and impluvium.
+In North America, they are commonly called a watershed, though in other English-speaking places, "watershed" is used only in its original sense, that of the drainage divide line.

 A drainage basin's boundaries are determined by watershed delineation, a common task in environmental engineering and science.

 In a closed drainage basin, or endorheic basin, rather than flowing to the ocean, water converges toward the interior of the basin, known as a sink, which may be a permanent lake, a dry lake, or a point where surface water is lost underground.

 Drainage basins are similar but not identical to hydrologic units, which are drainage areas delineated so as to nest into a multi-level hierarchical drainage system.
 Hydrologic units are defined to allow multiple inlets, outlets, or sinks.
-In a strict sense, all drainage basins are hydrologic units but not all hydrologic units are drainage basins.
+In a strict sense, all drainage basins are hydrologic units, but not all hydrologic units are drainage basins.

 Major drainage basins of the world

 Ocean basins

-The following is a list of the major ocean basins: